 Kathey has been the Nurse Educator, Case Manager and Fundraiser for ABIPA, (Asheville Buncombe Institute of Parity Achievement) for the past 9 years.
 ABIPA provides preventive care education and lifestyle changes using the holistic approach to African Americans and the underserved communities in WNC.

 Leslie Hill joined the Board in Spring 2019.
 Leslie has a B.A. in Marketing and Education from James Madison University.
 Leslie spent 15 years fundraising for United Way in Richmond, VA, Atlanta, GA, and Asheville, NC.
 Leslie is married to Jim Hill and they have 3 children.
 In her spare time, Leslie volunteers with the Women's Prison Ministry at Swannanoa Women's Correctional Center.

 We would like to thank Dianne McGlen for her faithful service to New City Christian School as our first Board Chair and for believing in the mission of New City from the beginning.
 She now resides in Greensboro, NC.

-We also want to thank Randall Richardson, Dr. Brentley D. Jeffries, Sharon West, David Key, Portia White, Renee Brooks, Cassandra Wells, John Wood, Stanley Riordan, Laurel McClure, Bruce Goforth and Dr. John Grant for their past service on the board.
+We also want to thank Randall Richardson, Dr. Brentley D. Jeffries, Sharon West, David Key, Portia White, Renee Brooks, Cassandra Wells, John Wood, Stanley Riordan, Laurel McClure, Bruce Goforth, Dr. John Grant, Robyn Hester and Edward Cocciadiferro for their past service on the board.